mhazaa/shapeshifter.js/README.md

 Few notes:

-1- As of now, the SVG needs to consist of polygons.
+- As of now, the SVG needs to consist of polygons.
 I'm planning to implement the ability for shapeshifter.js to take other svg shapes that have path, polylines...etc.
 But as of now, it only works with polygons.

-2- Make sure to set the display on the svg to none.
-We're not going to display the SVG.
-We're just taking the svg and polygon attributes and transferring them to a JavaScript canvas.
+- Make sure to set the display on the svg to none.
+We're not going to display the SVG directly in the DOM.
+We're just taking the svg and polygon attributes and displaying them on a JavaScript canvas.

-3- Notice how every polygon has a fill value.
+- Notice how every polygon has a fill value.
 If it doesn't shapeshifter.js will default to black.

-4- If you'd like the polygons to have different opacity, add it as an inline css value just like fill.
+- If you'd like the polygons to have different opacity, add it as an inline css value just like fill.
 Otherwise, the polygons will have full opacity by default.

-- OK, next thing we need is a parent element for our canvas.
+2- OK, next thing we need is a parent element for our canvas.

     <div id="container"></div>

-Our canvas size is gonna be relative to the container, so make sure container doesn't have a width or height of zero.
+3- Our canvas size is gonna be relative to the container, so make sure to give the container width and height (and it can be responsive or static) In this case I'll just make it fill the viewport.

+    #container {
+        position: absolute;
+        top: 0;
+        left: 0;
+        width: 100vw;
+        height: 100vh;
+    }

 ## INSTALLATION